Battery, Solar, and Electrical Set Up for our Bus Conversion

 We have a second Multiplus Inverter Charger which we connect on a separate 400 AMP MEGA Fuse in the Lynx Distributor we a 350A ON/Off Switch before entering the second Victron Multiplus Inverter Charger.
 The second Inverter Charger will then connect to the second leg of our QO612L100 Square D Breaker Box via Standard 6/2 Indoor Electric Cable.

 Smart Power Networking Connector Details

-We are still finishing the connection for our smart power network.
-This should allow all the components of our system to connect to the Cerbo GX via RJ45 Cat6a Cables.
-The Cerbo will eventually connect to our network which will make our electrical system information and some controls available via the internet.
+All the components of our system connect to the Cerbo GX via RJ45 Cat6a Cables.
+The Cerbo will eventually connect to our ethernet network which will make our system information and some controls available via the internet.